JooyeunSeo/JooyeunSeo.github.io/_posts/Coding-test/Leetcode/2025-01-08-(26)Remove-Duplicates-from-Sorted-Array.md

 - Change the array `nums` such that the first `k` elements of `nums` contain the unique elements in the order they were present in `nums` initially.
 The remaining elements of `nums` are not important as well as the size of `nums`.
 - Return `k`.
+<br><br>

 **Custom Judge:**
+The judge will test your solution with the following code:
 ```c
 int[] nums = [...]; // Input array
 int[] expectedNums = [...]; // The expected answer with correct length